About Kaytee Products Incorporated

-About 10% of the products sold by Central Garden & Pet are made in China, making it susceptible to tariffs placed on Chinese-made goods in the ongoing tensions between the US and China over trade.
+While the firm relies on its sales and logistics network to promote its proprietary brands to thousands of independent specialty stores, other manufacturers' products account for over 20% of Central Garden & Pet's total revenue.
+The network sells other manufacturers' brands of pet and garden supplies and combines these products with its branded products into single shipments.
+About 10% of the products sold by Central Garden & Pet are made in China, making it susceptible to tariffs placed on Chinese-made goods in the ongoing trade tensions between the US and China.

 Sales and Marketing

-Cash at the end of 2018 was $482 million, up $450 million from the prior year.
-Cash from operations was stable at $114 million year-to-year while investing activities used $139 million, primarily to acquire businesses.
-Financing activities, however, provided about $475 million due to about $300 million in debt issued in 2018.
-In 2017, financing activities used about $10 million, mainly for stock buybacks.
+Cash at the end of 2020 was $652.7 million, up from $497.7 million the prior year.
+Cash provided by operations was about $265 million while investing activities used $48 million, primarily to acquire businesses.
+Financing activities used about $61 million.

 Mergers and Acquisitions